 3 Pitfalls to Avoid When Communicating Nonprofit Impact

-As a nonprofit funder for more than 25 years, I see three common mistakes most charities make when it comes to demonstrating community impact:
+As a nonprofit funder and communications strategist, we see three common mistakes most charities make when it comes to demonstrating community impact:

 impact with activities.